US $5.1 million

 - Strengthen targeted county governments to effectively address gender-based violence as a key issue through improved provision of services and relevant policy implementation

 - Increase access and utilization of gender-based violence services provision through community outreach and publicity

 - 5,859 women took a role in peace and reconciliation and gender-based violence events

 - 8,628 individuals reached with gender-based violence services – health, legal, psycho-social, counseling, shelters, hotlines etc.

 - Supported the GIS mapping of available gender-based violence services

-Kenya’s National Gender and Equality Commission (NGEC) and the Ministry of Devolution and Planning - Directorate of Gender, private sector, religious groups and civil society
+Kenya’s National Gender and Equality Commission, the National Female Genital Mutilation Board, Judiciary, County Executives, County Assemblies, National Assembly, parliamentary caucuses, and the Ministry of Devolution and Planning - Directorate of Gender, private sector, religious groups and civil society

 Nyanza, Coast and Rift, covering nine counties: Taita Taveta, Kwale, Mombasa, Kisumu, Migori, Kisii, Uasin Gishu, Nandi and Trans Nzoia.

 Phase two of Peace Initiative Kenya focuses on improving national and county-level gender-based violence service delivery systems and policy implementation.
-The activity aims to strengthen county engagement in preventing and responding to gender-based violence and to increase access and utilization of gender-based violence services through community outreach and other awareness raising efforts.
+The activity strengthens county engagement in preventing and responding to gender-based violence and increases access and utilization of gender-based violence services through community outreach and awareness raising efforts.